When On The Road: Useful Fitness Tips When Traveling

 Enter Monica Lewers:

 I have had discussions with many of my clients about keeping up their exercise and eating regimens while on the road.
-Whether the trip is for work or pleasure, here are just a few of my tips to keeping on track:
+Whether the trip is for work or pleasure, you always need to wear support of the knee for anything that might happen, here are just a few of my tips to keeping on track:

 - Be your own boss first